mandriic/mandriic/README.md

 ## About Me

-I am a technical staff and student at 42, a global network of innovative and disruptive IT schools that use a peer-to-peer learning methodology.
-I have been learning C/C++ programming and other IT skills at 42Madrid since August 2021, and working as a technical staff at 42Malaga since January 2023, where I support and guide other students in their learning journey.
+I am a freelance developer and 3D modeler.
+Student at 42Madrid since August 2021, and worked as a technical staff at 42Malaga since January 2023.

 I have a degree in computer technology from Lutsk National Technical University and more than five years of experience as an IT system administrator, where I developed the first web of the company, managed servers and networks, and designed and installed the company's network.
 I also have an AWS Academy Graduate certification, which demonstrates my knowledge and skills in cloud computing.
 I am passionate about learning and teaching IT skills, and I enjoy working with diverse and collaborative teams that share the same vision and values.
 My goal is to become a proficient and creative IT professional who can contribute to the development and innovation of the IT industry.